-Application of this part
+Application of this Part

-- 4. This part of this Law applies to- - (1) confiscation, restraint and charging orders made by the Grand Court in relation to offences committed in the Islands; and - (2) money laundering and other offences as described in sections 21 to 24 committed in the Islands.
+- 4. This Part applies to- - (a) confiscation, restraint and charging orders made by the Grand Court in relation to offences committed in the Islands: and - (b) money laundering and other offences as described in sections 21 to 24 committed in the Islands.